MariaRanjan/Laser-Security-System-Arduino/README.md

 - Adjust the potentiometer on the LDR module for proper sensitivity.
 - LCD is refreshed fully on every state change to avoid ghost characters.
 - Button uses `INPUT_PULLUP` configuration.

 ---

-## 👨‍💻 Author
+## 🚀 Future Improvements
-Developed as an Arduino mini project for academic and learning purposes.
+Possible enhancements and extensions are listed in `FUTURE_UPGRADES.md`.